opnsense/docs/source/manual/how-tos/ipsec-rw-srv-ikev1xauth.rst

 the connection plus XAuth for authentication.
 This is the most secure variant for IKEv1/XAuth but also with the most work to do.
 Hybrid RSA + XAuth: Hybrid RSA is the same as Mutual, without the need for a client certificate.
-Only the server will be authenticated (like using https) to prevent man-in-the-middle attacks like with Mutual PSK.
+Only the server will be authenticated (like using HTTPS) to prevent man-in-the-middle attacks like with Mutual PSK.
 It is more secure than PSK but does not need the complete roll-out process like with Mutual RSA.

 We assume you have read the first part at